tlh24/l1-attention/README.md

 (As of June 2023, Conda ships linked against an old version of gcc -- though much prefer virtual environments, but couldn't get them to work.)

 (Likewise, the CUDA version shipping in Debian testing as of January 2024 (12.0) has a bug when compiled with gcc / g++ 12+ -- and g++11 is no longer in the distro tree.
-I've gotten around this by installing Cuda 12.3 from the .run file)
+I've gotten around this by installing Cuda 12.3 from the .run file w/ gcc-12.
+See [bug](https://github.com/pybind/pybind11/issues/4606) )

 Then, navigate to the `cpp/` and `cuda/` directories and run `python setup.py install` there.
 This will install the l1attn modules into your Conda environment.